Tyrrrz/Ressy/Readme.md

 portableExecutable.RemoveVersionInfo();
 ```

-To add or overwrite version info resource, call the `SetVersionInfo(...)` extension method.
+To add or overwrite a version info resource, call the `SetVersionInfo(...)` extension method.
 You can use the `VersionInfoBuilder` class to simplify the creation of a new `VersionInfo` instance:

 ```csharp